Cld543/digidex-vanilla-js/README.md

 DigiDex - Vanilla JS

-Use the link below to view this site: https://digidex-vanilla-js.vercel.app/
+Use the following link to view this site: https://digidex-vanilla-js.vercel.app/

 This site allows the user to view images of Digimon that are stored in a virtual DigiDex.